 Crested Blue Candle, Crested Blue Flame, Crested Blue Myrtle, Dinosaur Back Plant

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 In summer, place Myrtillocactus in direct sunlight.
 In winter, find a cooler, light spot.
-That will allow it to go well-rested into next spring, which will make it more likely to flower.
+That will allow it to go well-rested into next spring, making it more likely to flower.

-This easy-care plant doesn't want a lot of water.
+These easy-care plants don't want a lot of water.
 Allow the soil to dry out before you give it another drink.
 Keep the soil completely dry in winter.
-Need a well-drained soil mix with small gravel added to ensure drainage.
+The plants need a well-drained soil mix with small gravel added to ensure drainage.

-Myrtillocactus are semi-hardy, make sure that your cactus is not exposed to temperatures below 25 °F (-4 °C), or they may die.
+Myrtillocactus are semi-hardy, make sure your cactus is not exposed to temperatures below 25 °F (-4 °C), or they may die.
 Nevertheless, it is good advice never to let the nighttime temperatures fall below 50 °F (10 °C).

-Feed your Myrtillocactus once a month in spring and summer using special cactus food.
+Feed your Myrtillocactus monthly in spring and summer using special cactus food.